-Speech Pathology Australia has published a position statement on clinical education: Clinical Education - The importance and value for the speech pathology profession.
+Speech Pathology Australia has published a position statement on clinical education: Clinical Education - The importance and value for the speech pathology profession, which is available at this link.
 The document discusses the issues in clinical education, Speech Pathology Australia’s position and suggests strategies for meeting the challenges identified.
 Professor Alison Ferguson has written an attachment on models of clinical education.

 Assessing a student on placement

 The competency-based occupational standards (CBOS) document details the minimum skills, knowledge and professional standards required for entry-level practice in speech pathology in Australia.
 The CBOS was revised in 2011 to reflect changes in the scope of practice of speech pathologists and work contexts.